AlbanPerli/Noema-Declarative-AI/README.md

   <img src="logoNoema.jpg" alt="ReadMe Banner"/>
 </p>

+**Noema is a new way of programming, using seamless integration between python and llm's generations.**

+# Background:

-**Noema is an application of the [*declarative* programming](https://en.wikipedia.org/wiki/Declarative_programming) paradigm to a langage model.** With Noema, you can control the model and choose the path it will follow.
-This framework aims to enable developpers to use LLM as an interpretor, not as a source of truth.
+**Noema is an application of the [*declarative* programming](https://en.wikipedia.org/wiki/Declarative_programming) paradigm to a langage model.**

+With Noema, you can control the model and choose the path it will follow.
+This framework aims to enable developpers to use **LLM as a though interpretor**, not as a source of truth.

 Noema is built on [llamacpp](https://github.com/ggerganov/llama.cpp) and [guidance](https://github.com/guidance-ai/guidance)'s shoulders.

 - [Concept](#Concept)
 - [Installation](#installation)